10.1 Child Protection Conferences Appeals Procedure

 If the Chair of the relevant Child Protection Conference advises that the new information would invalidate the decision the conference will be re-convened and the Service Manager will write to the person making the appeal to inform them of this decision.

-If the Chair of the relevant Child Protection Conference believes the new information would not affect the decision, the Service Manager will inform the person making the appeal and invite them to meet and discuss.
+If the Chair of the relevant Child Protection Conference believes the new information would not affect the decision, or believes the decision making at the original Conference was accurate the Service Manager will inform the person making the appeal and invite them to meet and discuss.

-- Convene an appeal hearing which should take place within 28 days of the appeal being accepted, ensuring that the Panel is quorate (see Section 3 below) and that Panel members receive all relevant documents;
+- Convene an appeal hearing which should take place within 28 days of stage 2 of the appeal being accepted, ensuring that the Panel is quorate (see Section 3 below) and that Panel members receive all relevant documents;

 - Write to the person making the appeal to invite them to the hearing and advising them that they can bring a supporter;